Advocating For Victims Of Surgical Errors

 - Extent of damage – A patient’s settlement or jury award should compensate for the full extent of the patient’s suffering.
 Surgical errors can lead to permanent disability or require multiple procedures to correct.
 Our attorneys have a solid record of success maximizing the potential compensation for our clients when there is any indication of long-term disability due to a medical or surgical error.

-Dillon & Findley serves all of Alaska.
+From our Anchorage office, Dillon & Findley serves clients across Alaska.
 For surgical malpractice cases, our firm advances all litigation costs.
-You do not pay our attorney’s fees unless the case resolves favorably.
-Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.
+You do not pay our attorney fees unless the case resolves favorably.